-2. While we are calling this a voucher program, the vouchers are for internal use only.
-Residents do NOT need to bring a voucher with them to the event.
-Customer Care will let HHW staff know who has registered and qualified for this event.
-If your name is not on the list provided to HHW staff, you will not be allowed to participate.
+1. Residents do NOT need to bring a voucher with them to the event.
+Customer Care will provide a registration list for this event.
+If your name is not on the list provided, you will not be allowed to participate.

-3. Residents must show an ID matching the name or address of their active utility bill with a current and active Georgetown solid waste account .
+2. Residents must show an ID matching the name or address of their active utility bill with a current and active Georgetown solid waste account.

 Pool and spa chemicals

 Used oil/oil filters up to five gallons per vehicle

 Over-the-counter, home lawn and garden chemicals (no professional, concentrated chemicals that require a professional license to mix)

 Household cleaners & disinfectants marked caution, warning, or poison